 - Significant economic and environmental benefits for regional NSW

 First Solar is committed to the communities in which it operates and will strive to minimise environmental impact while maximising clean energy output.
 When in operation, our systems generate electricity with no water use, no air emissions, and no waste production, with the smallest carbon footprint of any PV technology available.
-The Monthly Environmental Inspection Reports are available in the document list to the right.

 The project, through its Community Engagement Plan, is committed to reinvesting in the local community through the Manildra Solar Farm community fund, a managed development fund supporting community based initiatives, projects and events that target a range of community needs including environment, education, youth, social, culture, sport, recreation and economic development.